 Exponential growth in chip complexities is making chip design a very costly proposition.
 Standards driven by big corporate interests tend to evolve as layers on top of layers, only adding to the complexity problem.
 It is time to replace old methods with cleaner, more powerful, and more community-minded ones.
 TL-X.org calls for folks across the industry to come together to work toward better solutions suitable to today's challenges.

-TL-X is a set of HDL (Hardware Description Language) features defined as extensions to existing HDL languages, including Verilog (as "TL-Verilog"), VHDL (as "TL-VHDL"), and SystemC (as "TL-C"). ("TL-Chisel is in the works.)
+TL-X is a set of HDL (Hardware Description Language) features defined as extensions to existing HDL languages, including Verilog (as "TL-Verilog"), VHDL (as "TL-VHDL"), and SystemC (as "TL-C"). ("TL-Chisel, TL-Clash, etc. are also possible.)
 Only TL-Verilog tools are currently available.

 TL-X is based on an open-source technology from Intel Corporation.
 The open source tool is now called TLV-Comp.